gingerly-ui/alx-low_level_programming/0x02-functions_nested_loops/README.md

-computes absolute value of int
+prints the last digit of a number